Madras Stock Exchange: Functions

 The MSE had about 120 live members and 1,785 companies listed.
 The exchange followed the Rolling Settlement system, as per the January 2000 SEBI (Securities Exchange Board of India) guidelines and a proactive Grievance Cell is operational.
-By this system, investors could log in their complaints, for which a number was be given for further reference, through which investors could keep track of the action taken by the exchange as regards their complaint.
+By this system, investors could log in their complaints, for which a number was given for further reference, through which investors could keep track of the action taken by the exchange as regards their complaint.

 A subsidiary company - MSE Financial Services Ltd, had been established.
 A member of the Bombay Stock Exchange, MSE Financial Services did help to create greater broker and investor flexibility through multi-market access.
 The members were able to trade in both BSE and MSE.
 This was followed up with National Stock Exchange (NSE) membership.

 Trading on the exchange took place from 10.00 am to 3.30 pm.

 Merging

 As per June 2012 notification from the Securities and Exchange Board of India (SEBI), whereby individual stock exchanges should maintain a minimum liquid net worth of ₹ 1,000 million and exchanges that do not comply with this requirement should close down their operations by June 2015, the Bangalore Stock Exchange (BgSE) decided to merge with the Madras Stock Exchange.
 The combined entity became the single largest regional exchange in the country with over 1,000 local companies listed exclusively on it.
 BgSE and MSE together had a liquid net worth of around ₹ 500 million while another ₹ 500 million will be raised by liquidating certain idle assets (situated in Bangalore and Chennai) of these exchanges.